STAND. COM. REP. NO. 686

 Your Committee on Judiciary & Hawaiian Affairs, to which was referred H.B.
 No. 1442, H.D.
 1, entitled:

 "A BILL FOR AN ACT RELATING TO REHABILITATION,"

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Judiciary that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 134, S.D.
-1, and recommends that it be referred to your Committee on Finance in the form attached hereto as H.B.
+As affirmed by the record of votes of the members of your Committee on Judiciary & Hawaiian Affairs that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 1442, H.D.
+1, as amended herein, and recommends that it be referred to your Committee on Finance in the form attached hereto as H.B.
 No. 1442, H.D.
 2.